SPECIAL INTEREST GROUPS

-Safety Professionals working together to provide Safety Training, Safety Tools, Safety Audits, and Safety information to Central Michigan Manufacturing companies so that all employees go home the way they arrived to work.
+Safety professionals working together to provide Safety Training, Safety Tools, Safety Audits, and Safety Information to Central Michigan Manufacturing companies so that all employees go home the way they arrived to work.

 To assist member companies in internal succession planning and education of employees.
 Such programs/classes include: supervisory skills, communication, leadership, coaching/mentoring, difficult conversations, and more!

 Improving Supply Chain Management represents an opportunity for all of our manufacturing member businesses and, in many cases, many of our associate member businesses.
-The purpose of this SIG is to share information amongst the participants to identify opportunities to better manage their supply chains and leverage the advantages of strengths in numbers.
+The purpose of this SIG is to share information amongst the participants to identify opportunities to better manage their supply chains and leverage the advantages of strength in numbers.

 Central Michigan Manufacturers Association

 Morey Technical Center

 Mt.
 Pleasant, MI 48858